The deadline for Spring 2026 proposals has passed.

 • Those who teach for OLLI at UNT are invited to our annual Faculty Appreciation events.

-• CC Young Stipend: Thanks to a generous financial contribution from CC Young, we are able to offer a $250 stipend to instructors who are selected to teach at their senior living facility in Dallas.
+• CC Young Stipend: Thanks to a generous financial contribution from CC Young, we are able to offer a $300 stipend to instructors who are selected to teach at their senior living facility in Dallas.

 • Provost's OLLI Faculty Award: UNT Provost Michael McPherson, who served as an early member of our program's advisory board, recognizes OLLI instructors who go above and beyond in offering dynamic learning experiences for our members.
-Each year, the Provost's office awards $500 to three instructors in recognition of their exceptional service to OLLI at UNT members.
+Each year, the Provost's office awards $500 to instructors in recognition of their exceptional service to OLLI at UNT members.

 FAQs